Tokyo is a city that was developed as the political center by the Shoguns.

-On this tour, you will visit historical sites connected to the shoguns while immersing yourself in Japanese culture.
+On this tour, you will visit historical sites connected to the shoguns.

-You will visit the Imperial Palace standing on the former site of Edo Castle as well as temples and daimyo gardens.
+The Imperial Palace: It is standing on the former site of Edo Castle

 This itinerary can be customized to meet your needs and preferences.
 Send me a message with your requests!